check before: 2025-12-15

 Opportunities**

-- next-steps: Conduct training sessions for users to familiarize them with the new Copilot features.
-Monitor user engagement and gather feedback to optimize the experience further.
+- next-steps: Conduct user training sessions to familiarize staff with the new Copilot features.
+Monitor usage metrics to assess the impact on productivity and gather feedback for further improvements.

 - roles: Employees, Team Leaders, Project Managers